inunezn7/ExpertFinderBot/README.md

 Once the bot was included to the target server, the command ``>>scanFromScratch`` has to be executed by the bot's admin to scan the messages history of the server.

+A script to train a Word Embeddings model is provided in the file "WordEmbeddings.py".
+It can be executed when the bot has already stored the messages history of the server.

 # About the authors

 This project has being developed by Ignacio Nunez (Nacho#5274 on Discord) and supervised by Alexandre Bergel from University of Chile.